Prizrak31/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 9 John doe is a script that sets the mode of the file hello to -rwxr-x-wx Task 10 Look in the mirror is a script that copies the permission of the file "olleh" to "hello" Task 11 Directories is a script that adds execute permission to all sub-directories of the current working dir for the owner,group and others
+Task 12 More directories is a script that create a directory "mydir" with permission 751